• Skip to main content

 His workout program included the big compound lifts of deadlifts, squats, bench presses, and pull-ups.

-Jackman’s training regimen helped the 6 foot 2 inch Wolverine weigh in at 195 pounds and under 10% body fat.
+Jackman’s training regimen helped the 6 foot 2 inch Wolverine star weigh in at 195 pounds and under 10% body fat.

 Hugh’s workout program is also known as the ‘Wolverine’ workout program.